 - Consider regulators and auditors as a stakeholder in your DevSecOps: Addressing the audit, risk, compliance and security requirements requires the involvement of auditors and regulators.
 The early involvement of auditors and compliance officers is highly recommended.
 By engaging auditors early in the product development stage, there are fewer chances of missing compliance requirements, frequent change requests, and non-compliant audit.
 Auditors also help in the proper interpretation of regulatory requirements which would not have been understood clearly by DevOps team.

 - Feedback and metrics for DevSecOps: Continuous monitoring is key in the DevOps context, which helps capture data at different stages and provide fast and continuous feedback to the team.
 While a feedback mechanism can be largely automated, key metrics can be derived from the collected data.
 The combined approach would help in improving processes, tracking compliance and regulatory requirements and improve overall quality.
-Metrics can be categorized as Critical and Standard, with former providing deep insight into the DevSecOps platform and later focusing on continuous improvement.
+Metrics can be categorized as Critical and Standard, with the former providing deep insight into the DevSecOps platform and later focusing on continuous improvement.
 Critical metrics would include compliance and security defects reported, rate of repetitive issues, audit issues reported, time to fix the issues.
 Standard metrics include test coverage, MTTR, vulnerability patching frequency.

 The Altran DevSecOps Solution

 We enable our customers to accomplish successful migration of their Software Engineering activities to industrialized DevSecOps through the adoption of continuous delivery best practices, processes, and tools.
 We guide customers through their transformation journey in the following manner: